Connections

 - Same abilityShare an abilityHard

-- Lower #Left has the lower Pokédex numberNormal
+- Lower # thanLeft has the lower Pokédex numberNormal

-- Higher #Left has the higher Pokédex numberNormal
+- Higher # thanLeft has the higher Pokédex numberNormal

 - # neighborsClose in the Pokédex (within ±5)Normal